-310.4.2 Scale Calibration.
+109.16.2 Scale Calibration.
 Scales shall have been calibrated within the 12-month period immediately prior to any material being delivered or any time the engineer has cause to question the accuracy of the scale.
 Scales shall be accurate to within 0.4 percent of the net load applied, regardless of the location of the load on the platform.
 The value of the smallest unit of graduation on a scale shall be no greater than 20 pounds.
 Sensitivity requirements of scales not equipped with balance indicators shall be twice the value of the minimum graduated interval on the weigh beam or 0.2 percent of the nominal capacity of the scale, whichever is less.
 For scales equipped with balance indicators, the sensitivity requirement shall be the value of the minimum graduated interval on the weigh beam.

-310.4.3 Verification.
-Verification of a vehicle scale may be required by weighing a hauling unit on another recently calibrated and certified scale.
+109.16.3 Verification.
+Verification of a vehicle scale may be required by the engineer at any time.
+Weighing a hauling unit on another recently calibrated and certified scale is an acceptable method of verification.

-310.4.4 Long Vehicles.
+109.16.4 Long Vehicles.
 If equipment to be weighed is of such length that all axles cannot be weighed simultaneously, a level area of concrete or bituminous pavement shall be provided permitting those axles not on the scale platform to be on the pavement during the weighing operation.
 The approach shall be at least as wide as the platform and of sufficient length to ensure the level positioning of vehicles during weight determinations.
 The weighing shall be performed with all brakes released.
 If equipment to be weighed is equipped with an air bag suspension unit on any axle, the equipment, including semi-trailers or pup trailers, shall be determined on vehicle scales of sufficient size to weigh all axles of the combination simultaneously.